Eurasian Water Milfoil

 - Mechanical Control.
 This is where the Eurasian Water Milfoil is pulled out or cut with a machine and removed from the water.
 But, since this stuff grows so fast, it usually comes right back.
 Cutting and removing the milfoil will open up an area for a little while, at least.
 This type of control must be repeated all summer and it can cost from $300 to 600 per acre.

-Credits: The photos on this page are courtesy of the University of Minnesota Fish and Wildlife Department and are used with their permission.
-Much of the information contained in this page is also from the University of Minnesota Fish and Wildlife Department's Eurasian Water Milfoil Research Program's Web page.
+Credits: The photos on this page are courtesy of the University of Minnesota Department of Fisheries, Wildlife & Conservation Biology and are used with their permission.